sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_10.md

 - IPv4 CIDR block → `10.0.0.0/16`
 - Tenancy → `Default`

+> You must enable **"Enable DNS hostnames"**.
+If you don't do this, your EC2 instances will get a Public IP (e.g., `54.1.2.3`), but they won't get a Public DNS name (e.g., `ec2-54-1-2-3.compute-1.amazonaws.com`).
+Many applications and scripts rely on this DNS name.

 **Step 5:** Click `Create VPC`

 > **Note:** The `10.0.0.0/16` CIDR block is a standard choice from the private IP range.
 It gives you 65,536 total IP addresses to use within this VPC.